Giles of Assisi: Life

 A keen observer of people and events, Giles acquired in the course of these travels much valuable knowledge and experience, which he turned to good account.
 He took every opportunity to preach to the people.
 His sermons were brief and heartfelt talks, replete with homely wisdom; he never minced his words, but spoke to all with apostolic freedom.
-After some years of activity Giles was assigned by St. Francis to the hermitage of Monteripido, outside Perugia, where he began a life of contemplation and ecstasy which continued until his death.
+After some years of activity Giles was assigned by Francis to the hermitage of Monteripido, outside Perugia, where he began a life of contemplation and ecstasy which continued until his death.

 Giles was a stranger to theological and classical learning, but engaged in constant contemplation of heavenly things.
 Men of all social classes were drawn to Perugia to hear Giles teach.
-The answers and advice these visitors received were remembered, talked over, and committed to writing, and thus was formed a collection of the familiar "Dicta" or "Sayings" of Brother Giles.
-St. Bonaventure held these "Sayings" in high esteem, and they are cited in the works of many subsequent ascetical writers.
+The answers and advice these visitors received were remembered, talked over, and committed to writing, and thus was formed a collection of the familiar "Dicta" or "Sayings" of Giles.
+Bonaventure held these "Sayings" in high esteem, and they are cited in the works of many subsequent ascetical writers.
 They are short, pithy, popular counsels on Christian perfection, applicable to all classes.
 Known for their mysticism, humanity, and originality, they faithfully reflect the early Franciscan spirit and teaching.

 It was in 1262, on the fifty-second anniversary of his reception into the Order of Friars Minor, that Giles died, already revered as a saint.
 His immemorial cultus was confirmed by Pope Pius VI in 1777, and his feast day is celebrated on the 23 April.